Miro-H/CacheSC/README.md

 $ sudo pkill -SIGINT -f argon2d-attacker
 ```

-The accuracy of those observations could be evaluated by patching `Argon2d` (e.g. the `index_alpha` function in `opt.c`) to also print a time stamp and then observe how many blocks are processed between two scheduling periods of the attacker.
+The accuracy of those observations could be evaluated by patching `Argon2d` (e.g. the `index_alpha` function in `opt.c`) to also print a timestamp and then observe how many blocks are processed between two scheduling periods of the attacker.
 We discuss the results of such a comparison in our [report](./docs/revisiting-microarchitectural-side-channels-Miro-Haller.pdf).

 ## 3 Plotting Script Options